coldfire92/Debugger/readme.md

  ...

- DEBUGGER.call("log","Some message"); // string "Some message" is added to Vars.default property
+ DEBUGGER.run("log","Some message"); // string "Some message" is added to Vars.default property

 ```